netobserv/network-observability-operator/README.md

 Wait 10 minutes and check again.
 When `spec.agent` is `ipfix`, there is sometimes a delay, up to 10 minutes, before the flows appear.
 This is due to the IPFIX protocol requiring exporter and collector to exchange record template definitions as a preliminary step.
 The eBPF agent doesn't have such a delay.

-### There are no new dashboards in the OpenShift Console
+### There is no Network Traffic menu entry in OpenShift Console

 Make sure your cluster version is at least OpenShift 4.10: prior versions have no (or incompatible) console plugin SDK.